KU advances to super regional with 13-10 victory over Arkansas

 Osoria doubled, but Bach flied out and right-hander Peyton Lee entered to get Schlotterback out.

-Riane Ritter entered and gave up a two-run homer to Helfrick that tightened the deficit to four runs.
+Riane Ritter took the mound and gave up a two-run homer to Helfrick that tightened the deficit to four runs.
 Then Lee stranded another runner at second base in the top of the seventh.

-Ritter ran into trouble again in the seventh, but this time he came up with back-to-back strikeouts as Arkansas left two runners in scoring position.
+Ritter ran into trouble again in the bottom of the seventh — the Razorbacks were the designated home team — but this time he came up with back-to-back strikeouts as Arkansas left two runners in scoring position.

-Arkansas went to James DeCremer on the mound, and he immediately allowed KU to load the bases before recording an out, then walked Bach to make it 12-7.
+Arkansas went to James DeCremer on the mound after his abortive appearance on Saturday, and he immediately allowed KU to load the bases before recording an out, then walked Bach to make it 12-7.
 Schlotterback added a sacrifice fly against Cooper Dossett, but Dossett retired the next two batters.

 Boede Rahe entered in the bottom of the eighth, his third appearance in as many days.
 But it didn’t go according to plan as he gave up a two-run shot to Zack Stewart.

-Niu hit a one-out solo shot in the bottom of the ninth, but otherwise Rahe struck out three Razorbacks swinging to set the final score at 13-10.
+Niu added a one-out solo shot in the ninth, but otherwise Rahe struck out three Razorbacks swinging to set the final score at 13-10.